monolithgoon/install-ubuntu-prod-server-apps/README.md

    - `set +o allexport` disables automatic exporting of variables.
 Any variables defined or modified after this point will not be added to the environment automatically.

 This setup ensures that every time a user logs in or starts a new shell session:
-1. `set -o allexport`: The environment variables defined in the `production.env` file are automatically exported ).
+1. `set -o allexport`: The environment variables defined in the `production.env` file are automatically exported.
 2. These variables are immediately available for use by the shell or any child processes.
 3. `set +o allexport`: Automatic exporting is disabled after loading the environment variables, preventing unintentional exports of future variables.

+## 📄 *License*

+This script is licensed under the MIT License.
+Feel free to modify and distribute it as needed.